acglaz/Internship-Luthiania/index.md

 # index

-Hello, my name is AC and this blog aims to present my 3rd year university internship in Luthiania.
-As part of my scholar activities I had to go make an internship in France or abroad.
+Presentation of my internship in Lithuania (March-May 2023) at the University of Kaunas for my audiovisual translation intership.

 **List of the supervisors**